priyadarshinikp1/MltiomicIntegration_streamlit_apps/README.md

 A modern web browser (e.g., Chrome, Firefox, Edge).

 **How to Use the App**

-1. Upload Data
+Upload Data
-Upload your multi-omics datasets into the app.
-Supported formats include:
-CSV
+- Upload your Genomics CSV (with columns: Gene, CADD).
+- Upload your Transcriptomics CSV (with columns: Gene, logFC, p_value).
+- Upload your Proteomics CSV (with columns: Gene, Protein, Intensity).

+**Note**
+"Details for each app are provided separately in individual README files located within their respective app directories."